- Clinical Services

 If you’re not getting the support or advice you need from your current designated body, please get in touch with our Revalidation & Appraisal support team.
 We have supported many doctors by listening to their concerns and giving clarity and context around the appraisal and revalidation process, enabling you to have a positive appraisal and revalidation experience.

 Complete this short form to get in touch with our Revalidation & Appraisal support team and find out how we can support you.

 Since its introduction in April 2016, revalidation for nurses has provided assurance to the public of a nurse’s continued competence, as well as to encourage ongoing training and development.

-Get in touch with the team today to find out how we can help with submission of hours, arrangement of reflective and confirmation discussions.
+Get in touch with the team today to find out how we can help calculate your submission of Athona hours and facilitate the arrangement of reflective and confirmation discussions.